 This may simply be the seam where your exterminator has sprayed pesticides, but if these bugs are managing to get inside, you may want to make sure your window is properly sealed.

-Infinity from Marvin replacement windows create a very tight seal, are easy to clean and are one really good strategy for keeping out these pesky pests.
+Infinity by Marvin replacement windows create a very tight seal, are easy to clean and are one really good strategy for keeping out these pesky pests.

 To some extent, having waterbugs in a house in Georgia is to be expected every once in a while, especially after heavy rains.